jpedroribeiro/ff-product-comparison/README.md

 ```

-## Components

 There is only one route, `/`, which loads `<Home/>`.
 That is just a wrapper for `<ProductComparison/>` which loads the global state management `<ProductProvider/>` and its children.
 This is where everything happens.

 The UI components are self contained, and in this exercise they do not have state.
 I felt it was more appropriate to have the state management in a global context, and the UI components would just consume the state.

 ## React Context for state management

-I have taken the decision to use React Context to manage state in this application for a few reasons:
+I have taken the decision to use __React Context__ to manage state in this application for a few reasons:

 1. It has a straightforward API
 1. It requires little setup or boilerplating